2022 Senior Tax Freeze

 - 2021 Social Security Benefit Statement

-- Medicare Card or Drivers License
+- Medicare Card and Drivers License

 - Voter registration card or current utility bill